-Next beat in the eggs, adding a spoonful of flour to prevent the mixture curdling, and carefully fold in the sieved flour with a metal spoon in a figure of 8 movement.
+Next beat in the eggs, adding a spoonful of flour to prevent the mixture curdling, and carefully fold in the sieved flour with a metal spoon in a figure of 8 movements.

 Spoon into about 12 cupcake cases or 2 x 6 “sandwich tins and bake for about 20 minutes or until well risen, golden brown and springing back when touched.

 The sponge can be decorated with glace icing: icing sugar mixed with just enough water to produce a smooth paste or a “butter” icing made with 1 part margarine to 2 parts icing sugar and coloured and flavoured to taste.
 Sponge cakes are a fantastic medium to stretch your creative flair.